ABBA: Post-Eurovision

-In November 1974, ABBA embarked on their first European tour, playing dates in Denmark, West Germany and Austria.
-It was not as successful as the band had hoped, since most of the venues did not sell out.
-Due to a lack of demand, they were even forced to cancel a few shows, including a sole concert scheduled in Switzerland.
+In November 1974, ABBA embarked on their first European tour, performing concerts in Denmark, West Germany, and Austria.
+The tour was less successful than the band had hoped, as most venues did not sell out.
+Due to low demand, they had to cancel several shows, including their only scheduled concert in Switzerland.
 The second leg of the tour, which took them through Scandinavia in January 1975, was very different.
-They played to full houses everywhere and finally got the reception they had aimed for.
-Live performances continued in the middle of 1975 when ABBA embarked on a fourteen open-air date tour of Sweden and Finland.
-Their Stockholm show at the Gröna Lund amusement park had an estimated audience of 19,200.
-Björn Ulvaeus later said that "If you look at the singles we released straight after Waterloo, we were trying to be more like The Sweet, a semi-glam rock group, which was stupid because we were always a pop group."
+They played to full houses everywhere and finally got the reception they had hoped for.
+Live performances continued in the middle of 1975 when ABBA embarked on a fourteen-day open-air tour of Sweden and Finland.
+Their Stockholm show at the Gröna Lund amusement park had an audience estimated at 19,200.
+Björn Ulvaeus later said, "If you look at the singles we released straight after Waterloo, we were trying to be more like the Sweet, a semi-glam rock group, which was stupid because we were always a pop group."

-In late 1974, "So Long" was released as a single in the United Kingdom but it received no airplay from Radio 1 and failed to chart in the UK; the only countries in which it was successful were Austria, Sweden and Germany, reaching the top ten in the first two and number 21 in the latter.
-In the middle of 1975, ABBA released "I Do, I Do, I Do, I Do, I Do", which again received little airplay on Radio 1, but did manage to climb to number 38 on the UK chart, while making top five in several northern and western European countries, and number one in South Africa.
-Later that year, the release of their self-titled third studio album ABBA and single "SOS" brought back their chart presence in the UK, where the single hit number six and the album peaked at number 13.
-"SOS" also became ABBA's second number-one single in Germany, their third in Australia and their first in France, plus reached number two in several other European countries, including Italy.
-Success was further solidified with "Mamma Mia" reaching number-one in the United Kingdom, Germany and Australia and the top two in a few other western and northern European countries.
+In late 1974, "So Long" was released as a single in the United Kingdom but received no airplay from Radio 1 and failed to chart in the UK; the only countries in which it was successful were Austria, Sweden, and Germany, reaching the top ten in the first two and number 21 in the latter.
+In the middle of 1975, ABBA released "I Do, I Do, I Do, I Do, I Do", which again received little airplay on Radio 1, but did manage to climb to number 38 on the UK chart, while making the top five in several northern and western European countries, and number one in South Africa.
+Later that year, the release of their self-titled third studio album and single "SOS" brought them back to chart presence in the UK, where the single hit number six and the album peaked at number 13.
+"SOS" also became ABBA's second number-one single in Germany and their third in Australia, and reached number two in several other European countries, including Italy.

+Success was further achieved with "Mamma Mia" reaching number one in the United Kingdom, Germany, and Australia and the top two in a few other western and northern European countries.
 In the United States, both "I Do, I Do, I Do, I Do, I Do" and "SOS" peaked at number 15 on the Billboard Hot 100 chart, with the latter picking up the BMI Award along the way as one of the most played songs on American radio in 1975.
 "Mamma Mia", however, stalled at number 32.
-In Canada, the three songs rose to number 12, nine and 18, respectively.
+In Canada, the three songs rose to number 12, nine, and 18, respectively.